-Curriculum requirements for the Economics and Business Administration majors are found in the Undergraduate Catalog.
-The year that students enter CMU dictates which catalog they must follow.
+Curriculum requirements for the Economics and Business Administration majors are found in the Undergraduate Course Catalog.
+The year that students enter CMU dictates which Undergraduate Course Catalog they must follow.
 Students who complete an internal transfer should consult with their academic advisor to confirm their curricular requirements.